swapnil1802/Pallet-Detection-Using-YOLO-SAM-in-ROS/README.md

 The final workflow can detect pallets, floors, carts and flat surfaces and segment them as well along with detecting distance.
 The workflow was tested in ROS1 with Realsense D435i camera module which has depth sensors as well.

+Edit: The workflow has also been tested in ROS2 with a bag file which publishes data on "/robot1/zed2i/left/image_rect_color" topic.
+      The final segmented image has been attached in the ROS2 folder.

 For this project, various YOLO models were finetuned and tested.
 YOLO V11 detection model + SAM Model